maegul/ResChapter/going-a-step-further.md

 Otherwise, keep this new skill alive, make some small pages that show something simple.
 Maybe try to challenge yourself to make something a bit complex, but is the sort of thing that may well suit your research area and the kinds of pages you will want to make in the future.

 Try to engage with the community.
 Data visualisation is now a profession, along with data science and web page development and design.
-You may be new to the game, but chances are you have interesting stories to tell.
+You may be new to the game, but chances are you have interesting stories to tell, and that means quite a bit in the web page data visualisation community.

 Once you have your story though treat the web page for it as you would a publication or a thesis.
 Chances are it won't be a quick all nighter, but with a bit of time and patience, you will make something wonderful and powerful.

 ## Plotly